Mahesh26031/Login-/README.md

 # Login-
 Login signup using embedded and node js

-1.Clone this repository
+-Clone this repository
-2.Run npm install
+-Run npm install
-3.Run npm start
+-Run npm start
-4.Enter the details for your profile in signup
+-Enter the details for your profile in signup